tamim1715/redis-app/README.md

 ## Deploying application and cache

 create a new vpc with enough resources to deploy the go application and redis server.
-Assuming you already have added personal access token of github/gitlab or your repo is public.
-OnBoard the application and edit the DockerFile as necessary, *e.g.* exposing the port the application is running.
+Assuming you already have added personal access token of github/gitlab on klovercloud.
+OnBoard the application from the create new drop down bar and after that edit the DockerFile as necessary, *e.g.* exposing the port where application is running.

 Create a redis cache in the same vpc, and deploy the cache server.
 Yahoo!
 Nearly halfway there, with some mouse clicks right.
 No pesky terminal hassle.
-All we need to do is just inform the application about the cache server.
+All we need to do is just inform the application about the cache serve.
 The application already expecting one, so lets do it.

 ## Secret information through environment variables